Saturday, July 08, 2006

 The super-dilligent safety team has taken the swings down, pending our ability to comply.

 Now, this entire farce is obviously NOT about safety.
 Unless I've missed the nation-wide rash of children dying terrible deaths because they landed on pea gravel that's two millimeters away from standard.
 Or perhaps I'm unaware of the statistics showing that children's hands are being horribly maimed by non-plastic-coated swingset chains.
+If we're truly this concerned about our children's safety, we ought to just wrap them individually in bubble wrap and set them out on the lawn for recess.
+Forget the swings.

 No, I think the reality is that we've constructed a swingset that could withstand a class five hurricane.
 The reality is that the majority of playground injuries occur, not due to unsafe equipment, but to lack of adult supervision.
 The reality is that we are living in a society that is increasingly getting in its own way with standards, rules, and requirements that no longer achieve anything meaningful.